 - 1. Don't reverse polarity!
 As noted in the quick setup guide shipped with the Aurora module, it's critically important that you don't reverse polarity when you connect the module to the battery.
 If you do, you may cause irreparable damage to the Aurora module that cannot be repaired and will not be covered under the warranty - 2.
+The battery charger input in the main wiring bundle is shipped without a an installed fuse.
+Since the battery charger input runs directly from the charger to the battery it's critically important that you make sure to install a fuse (included in the box) in the fuse holder. - 3.
 While we know this is motherhood and apple pie stuff, please don't make circuit adjustments and the like unless it's completely safe to do so.
 Operating a motor vehicle while distracted is extremely dangerous to you and every creature around you, so please be careful.
 We strongly recommend that circuit adjustments only be made when on the open road, far away from other vehicles, with flat terrain, and with minimal chance of animal interactions.
-Better yet, stop the vehicle and make the adjustments.
+Better yet, stop the vehicle and make the adjustments. - Since Aurora can switch big loads without relays there is little need, but sometimes they can't be avoided.
+Aurora Plus includes reverse flow diodes so there is no need to add external diodes to protect Aurora from reverse current flows common to relays and inductive loads.

-- 3. Since Apogee can switch big loads without relays there is little need, but sometimes they can't be avoided.
-Apogee includes reverse flow diodes so there is no need to add external diodes to protect the system from reverse current flows common to relays and inductive loads. - 4.
-While the Apogee module is completely waterproof, if you mount it where water can get to the powered accessory connections it's important that you waterproof these connections.
+- 5. While the Aurora module is completely waterproof, if you mount it where water can get to the powered accessory connections it's important that you waterproof these connections.
 We recommend the use of silicone grease for this purpose as it's easily applied, easily removed, and will definitely keep water from affecting the circuit connections.
-We also recommend mounting it with the terminal block facing down so that water can't pool. - Since Apogee doesn't have a high current ground plane it's necessary to obtain the ground side of the circuit from a chassis ground.
-We offer a ground distribution module to facilitate easy ground connections.
+We also recommend mounting it with the terminal block facing down so that water can't pool. - 6.
+While we've gone to lengths to minimize the risk of damaging the NBB via electro static discharge, as with all microprocessor-controlled devices, if you zap it with enough voltage it's possible to damage the unit.
+This can easily be avoided by simply touching your finger to a metal part on the vehicle and doing the same with any wire you are about to insert into a NBB terminal before interacting with the terminals on the NBB.